91ahmed/NODE-MVC/README.md

 `.insert()`

-It require one argument `data` object contains data to insert in database.
+It require one argument contains data to insert in database.

 ``` js
 new Model().insert({